JustKemForFun/ZaloDataExtractor/README.md

 - **Extract IMEI:** Retrieve the IMEI number associated with the Zalo APP.
 - **Fetch Cookies:** Capture session cookies for further use in development or analysis.
-- **Get User Agent:** Extract the User Agent string for compatibility testing and user environment analysis.
+- **Get User Agent:** Extract the User-Agent string for compatibility testing and user environment analysis.

 ## Installation